 Willow Road between Sanders Road and I-294 was recently widened to 3 lanes in each direction, including the installation of left and right turning lanes in several locations.
 Construction of an interchange at Sanders Road would inherently undo many of these improvements and waste tax payer money.
 As such, we are not proposing an interchange upgrade to this intersection at this time.
 We do recommend, however, that plans for commercial land acquisition and reconfigured local access be drawn up to make way for a future interchange at this location.

 Commuters Tired of Traffic Congestion in the Northwest Suburbs of Chicago

 If you are a commuter in the northwest or north suburbs, travel to the northern suburbs from other sub-regions of the Chicago area, or are otherwise interested in smart transportation improvements, then you are encouraged to join our group.
-The first meeting is proposed for 7 PM, Thursday, June 4th, 2015 at the Corner Bakery at the corner of Palatine Road and Rand Road (470 E Rand Rd., Arlington Heights, IL 60004).
-So that we may feel welcomed by the Corner Bakery employees, please only attend if you intend to purchase some food or beverage from the establishment.
+The first meeting is proposed for 7 PM, Thursday, August 4th, 2017 at the Corner Bakery at the corner of Palatine Road and Rand Road (470 E Rand Rd., Arlington Heights, IL 60004).
+So that we may feel welcomed by the Corner Bakery employees, please aim to purchase some food or beverage from the establishment.